paulrobertlloyd/paulrobertlloyd-v3/src/collections/_posts/2015-01-27-even_more_responsive_answers.md

 date: '2015-01-27 19:04:00 +0000'
 location: Brighton, England
 excerpt: Each month net Magazine run a section called Exchange, where four industry experts each answer three questions on a particular topic, asked by their readers and followers on Twitter.
 I was asked to be the responsive expert in their March issue, which is on sale now.
+images:
-image: 2015/01/guardian_navigation.png
+- 2015/01/guardian_navigation.png
 tags:
 - Responsive design
 - Web
 - net Magazine
 ---
 {% include figure.html
   caption="The Guardian's navigation on smaller displays prioritises page signposting, but all site sections can still be accessed with one tap."